Truncation errors and modified equations for the lattice Boltzmann method via the corresponding Finite Difference schemes: Main results

-Notice that, on the other hand, if we want to exploit the formulation of \cite{bellotti2021fd} stated in \Cref{prop:ReductionFiniteDifferenceNGeq1Old}, we should characterize the asymptotic equivalents of any coefficient of the characteristic polynomial of $\schememoments_{\indiceconserved}$ and then combine them with the asymptotic equivalents of the time shifts $\timeshiftoperator$ alone and the terms on the right hand side of \Cref{eq:FDSchemeOldPaperNGeq1}.
+Quite the opposite, if we want to exploit the formulation of \cite{bellotti2021fd} stated in \Cref{prop:ReductionFiniteDifferenceNGeq1Old}, we should characterize the asymptotic equivalents of any coefficient of the characteristic polynomial of $\schememoments_{\indiceconserved}$ and then combine them with the asymptotic equivalents of the time shifts $\timeshiftoperator$ alone and the terms on the right hand side of \eqref{eq:FDSchemeOldPaperNGeq1}.
 Though this is actually feasible and we firstly did it, the computations are extremely involved\footnote{Probably, a deeper mastery of the elementary symmetric polynomials, the Newton's identities, the Bell polynomials and the Feddeev-Leverrier algorithm could simplify many reasonings.} and very hard to generalize above second-order.

 This justifies the use of the formulation from \Cref{prop:ReductionFiniteDifferenceNGeq1Old} bis to achieve the step denoted by an horizontal arrow in \Cref{fig:PlanOfTheWork}. \end{itemize}